IBM/dbb/zBuilder/FileNameBaseVariable/README.md

 # File Name Base Variable
 zBuilder provides many dynamically created [language step variables](https://www.ibm.com/docs/en/adffz/dbb/3.0.0?topic=reference-predefined-variables#language-configuration-step-variables) that can be used in language YAML configuration files.
 This list includes several variables containing file name elements of the current file that is being processed that are useful in language step configuration.

+\* Note that this extension requires DBB v3.0.1 or later versions.

 | File Variable | Description
 --- | ---
 | `${FILE}` | The source file that is being processed.
 Usually in the form of a file path relative to the ${WORKSPACE} <br>Ex.
 'MortgageApplication/cobol/epsnbrvl.cbl'|